 The good news is that the student debt crisis is getting the attention it deserves.
-Recently, JP Morgan Chase CEO Jamie Diamond made news when he called it a “disgrace” that’s “hurting America.”
+Recently, JP Morgan Chase CEO Jamie Dimon made news when he called it a “disgrace” that’s “hurting America.”
 And we’ve been hearing a lot from candidates for president about a variety of proposals to make college more affordable and to ease the burden of student debt.

 We, too, are eager to make sure that something gets done.
 At the very least, we want our lawmakers to safeguard and expand Pell Grants and other forms of aid that make college more affordable to individuals of limited financial means.
 We’d like our state and federal legislators to increase funding for public colleges, and AAUW supports efforts to move toward tuition-free and debt-free options for students.
 We’d also like to see colleges and universities help address the child-care needs of students who are parents.
 Finally, we want a comprehensive strategy to close the gender pay gap, including passing the federal Paycheck Fairness Act, to put women on equal economic footing.